Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 Tests are being conducted to determine whether any of them are infected with the newly discovered omicron variant of the coronavirus.

 According to the Dutch Health Ministry, around 600 passengers arrived on two flights on Friday.
-Initial tests showed that there could be around 85 positive COVID-19 cases.
+Authorities said on Saturday that 61 tests had come back positive.

+Those who tested positive would have to stay in hotel isolation, they said.

 According to a statement from the Health Ministry, passengers testing positive would be placed in isolation at nearby hotels.